s386Fall2023/s386Fall2023.github.io/_assignments/01setup.md

 * O'Reilly Learning
 * Gradescope
 * Discord
+* Box

 ## 9. Read the Syllabus
 Be sure to read the syllabus (available on LearningSuite) in its entirety.
 Ask me if anything is unclear.

 ## 10. Submit
 Once you have finished all of these steps, submit a pdf confirming your completion of the assignment on Gradescope.
+For example, a Word document saved as a pdf with the text "I have completed all of the steps" is sufficient.